DavidGolding200238/GamerGrid-2.0/README.md

-Here’s a GitHub-ready README.md you can drop into the repo:

 # GamerGrid 2.0

 GamerGrid 2.0 is a production-grade, full-stack web platform that curates gaming content, community engagement, and real-time news.
 It pairs a React/Vite frontend with an Express/TypeScript backend, backed by MySQL and AWS services, and is deployable to Elastic Beanstalk.